Hunter Biden offers to change plea to avoid a trial in tax case

 “I think this can be resolved today,” Hunter Biden’s attorney Abbe Lowell said.

 Prosecutors from Weiss’ team said they would object to an Alford plea.
-Prosecutor Leo Wise told the judge that Lowell’s comments in court were the first time he learned about a potential plea.
+Prosecutor Leo Wise told the judge that Lowell’s comments in court were the first time he learned about a potential plea change.

 Lowell also said “there has not been an agreement” between the parties – like a plea agreement – in which Biden would plead guilty to some charges in exchange for other charges being dropped.
 The only offer that Hunter’s team ever got from prosecutors, Lowell said, was for him to plead guilty to all nine counts.